WeblateOrg/weblate/docs/faq.rst

 The author of every commit (if the underlying VCS supports it) is still recorded correctly as the user that made the translation.

+For commits where no authorship is known (for example anonymous suggestions or machine translation results), the authorship is credited to the anonymous user (see :setting:`ANONYMOUS_USER_NAME`).
+You can change the name and e-mail in the management interface.

 .. seealso::

    :ref:`component`